Dornier 228

 The Dornier 228 is a twin-turboprop STOL utility aircraft, designed and first manufactured by Dornier GmbH (later DASA Dornier, Fairchild-Dornier) from 1981 until 1998.
-Two hundred and forty-five were built in Oberpfaffenhofen, Germany.
+245 were built in Oberpfaffenhofen, Germany.
 In 1983, Hindustan Aeronautics Limited (HAL) bought a production licence and manufactured another 125 aircraft in Kanpur, Uttar Pradesh, India.
 In July 2017, 63 aircraft were still in airline service.

 In 2009, RUAG started building a Dornier 228 New Generation in Germany.
-The fuselage, wings and tail unit are manufactured by Hindustan Aeronautics Limited (HAL) in Kanpur, India, and transported to Oberpfaffenhofen, where RUAG Aviation carries out aircraft final assembly.
-The Dornier 228NG use same airframe with improved technologies and performances, such as a new five-blade propeller, glass cockpit and longer range.
+The fuselage, wings and tail unit are manufactured by HAL in Kanpur, India, and transported to Oberpfaffenhofen, where RUAG Aviation carries out aircraft final assembly.
+The Dornier 228NG uses the same airframe with improved technologies and performances, such as a new five-blade propeller, glass cockpit and longer range.
 The first delivery was made in September 2010 to a Japanese operator.

-In 2020, RUAG sold the Dornier 228 program to General Atomics.
+In 2020, RUAG sold the Dornier 228 program to General Atomics subsidiary General Atomics AeroTec Systems.
+Subsequently production was resumed and the newest version called Do228 NXT is currently being developed and manufactured.